-Crayons are sticks of colored wax, charcoal, chalk or some other material used for drawing and coloring.
-If they are made of oiled chalk then they are called “oil pastels”.
-Those made of oiled chalk are called “oil pastel”, those made of pigment mixed with a dry binder are just “pastels” while those made of pigment mixed with wax are called grease pencils or china markers.
-Crayons are easy to draw with it, and much less messy than then pens and markers.
-They are also relatively soft and blunt and because all of that perfect for little children who cannot hurt themselves with them nor make too much of a mess.
-At the same time, student and professional artists also use crayons because they come in variety of colors, produce interesting textures and are easy to use.
+Crayons are sticks of colored wax, charcoal, chalk, or other material used for drawing and coloring.
+If they are made of oiled chalk, they are called “oil pastels.”
+Those made of oiled chalk are called “oil pastels," and those made of pigment mixed with a dry binder are just “pastels,” while those made of pigment mixed with wax are called grease pencils or china markers.
+Crayons are easy to draw with and much less messy than pens and markers.
+They are also relatively soft and blunt.
+Because of all of that, they are perfect for little children who cannot hurt themselves with them or make too much of a mess.
+At the same time, student and professional artists also use crayons because they come in various colors, produce interesting textures, and are easy to use.

-The word "crayon" was mentioned for the first time in 1644 but using wax with colors was a method known to Ancient Egyptians.
+The word "crayon" was mentioned for the first time in 1644, but using wax with colors was a method known to Ancient Egyptians.
 This method was not a crayon but more of a way to fix a color to a surface.
 They used hot beeswax combined with colored pigment to bind color into stone.
-Similar method used Ancient Greeks and Romans.
-The first crayons appeared in Europe and were made with charcoal and oil but we don’t know for sure when.
-One source says that Pliny the Elder, a Roman scholar, described the first techniques of drawing with wax crayons.
+Ancient Greeks and Romans used a similar method.
+The first crayons appeared in Europe and were made with charcoal and oil, but we don’t know when.
+One source says that a Roman scholar, Pliny the Elder, described the first drawing techniques with wax crayons.
 Pastels were used by Leonardo da Vinci in 1495.
-Artists used “conté crayons” - something between a pastel and a standard crayon - since the late 1790s.
-In 19th century other pigments appeared (not just charcoal) and Jane Austen mentioned crayons in her “Pride and Prejudice” in 1813.
-Joseph Lemercier of Paris manufactured and sold a variety of crayon and color related products.
-At the same time in Europe was found a method of substituting wax with oil which makes the crayons harder and less likely to melt.
+Artists have used “conté crayons” between a pastel and a standard crayon since the late 1790s.
+In the 19th century, other pigments appeared (not just charcoal), and Jane Austen mentioned crayons in her “Pride and Prejudice” in 1813.
+Joseph Lemercier of Paris manufactured and sold various crayon and color-related products.
+At the same time, in Europe, a method of substituting wax with oil was found, making the crayons harder and less likely to melt.

-Early French artists such as Francois Clouet and Nicholas L'agneau used wax crayons in their art and many do still.
+Early French artists such as Francois Clouet and Nicholas L'agneau used wax crayons, and many still do.